MDineshMurugavel/My-blog-page/Domain Name.md

 There are many domian name providers that you can choose from.
 I have chosen Godaddy to be my domain name provider.

+These are the steps to create a Domain name.

 ### Creating a godaddy account